ishay2b/opencv_numpy/README.md

 # Using Open CV C/C++ code in C code context on numpy python arrays:

-## This example is showcasing:
+## This example showcases:

-1. Python allocating numpy array.
+* Python allocating NumPy array.
-2. Python calls C code to operate on the array.
+* Python calling C code to operate on the array.
-3. C code wraps the array as an OpenCV Matrix, and operates on the array (here it multiples by 2).
+* C code wrapping the array as an OpenCV Matrix, and operating on the array (here it multiplies by 2).
-4. Since the operation is in place and operated on the python allocated array, python code gets the alg result. e.g. The same array multiplied by 2.
+* Since the operation is in-place and operated on the Python allocated array, the Python code gets the algorithm result.
+For example, the same array multiplied by 2.

 ## Why like this?
 1. No need for python/numpy binding and coding on the C code side.
-2. Therefor no code changes to algorithms already written in C code.
+2. Therefor no code changes to algorithms that are already written in C code.
 3. Easiest way to test existing algorithms written in C using python.
 4. No need to allocate memory on C code since allocations are all ready done on python side.
 5. Once the python numpy array is contiguous, no overhead to C calls.